 Emphasizes the interpretation and appreciation of poetry in its various forms.
 Concentration is on narrative and lyric forms and an introduction to a wide variety of established poets.
-Formerly LIT 142, Intro to Poetry.
+Formerly LIT 142.

-ENGL 118 Baseball Literature and American Culture [H] 5 Credits Examines the short stories, poetry, novels, and non-fiction that focus on our national pastime in order to determine how authors perceive the game as reflective of larger issues in American life and the human condition.
+ENGL 118 Baseball Literature and American Culture [H]

+Examines the short stories, poetry, novels, and non-fiction that focus on our national pastime in order to determine how authors perceive the game as reflective of larger issues in American life and the human condition.
 Recommended: READ 088 or higher.